CruzNestor/flutter_riverpod_pokedex/README.md

 # Flutter Riverpod Pokedex

 This application is developed with Flutter, it consumed the API RESTful [PokeApi](https://pokeapi.co/).
 This application is intended to be an example of Clean Architecture, Unit Test, Widget Test and Integration test.
-Watch a demo [here](https://cruznestor.github.io/flutter_riverpod_pokedex_page/).
+Watch a [demo](https://cruznestor.github.io/flutter_riverpod_pokedex_page/).

 ## Dependencies